iousin/EmployeeGson/README.md

 # Running project

-Project is based on Xcode 9.4.1
+Project is based on Xcode 10.1

-Goto employee-gson-ios -> EmployeeGson and open the xcode project.
+Goto employee-gson-ios -> EmployeeGsonLib and open the xcode project.

 Set "User defined settings" J2OBJC_HOME to the j2objc 2.2 home folder.